 Please consider joining us as we gather together in prayer for the life of our church.
 These times begin by a brief devotional from the Word, followed by a time of praying for the needs of our church family.
 These gatherings happen on the 2nd and 4th Wednesdays of the month, along with every Sunday morning at 9:30am (with prayer primarily focused on the worship service).
 It is a great joy to gather as God's people and unite our hearts in prayer - join us!

 OPERATION CHRISTMAS CHILD COLLECTION:

 Did you know that at our Annual Operation Christmas Child Carnival Night we pack nearly 60 shoeboxes for needy children?
 To prepare, we need your help.
 Each month through November, we will collect items to be packed in shoeboxes on Carnival Night.
-In May, we are asking you to bring in sun glasses and hair items, i.e. barrettes, hair clips/elastics, bandannas, combs & brushes etc. If everybody participates, we should have one flashlight for every shoebox!
+In June, we are asking you to bring in sun glasses and hair items, i.e. barrettes, hair clips/elastics, bandannas, combs & brushes etc. If everybody participates, we should have enough for every shoebox!
 There is a box in the back of the sanctuary for you to drop-off your items of OCC!

 COMMUNITY GROUP GATHERING:

 Over the summer the Rices' Community Group is meeting only once each month.
-Our next Community Group Gathering will be Sunday, May 29 at 5:00pm.
-After that, the next gatherings over the summer will be on a Sunday, July 17 and Sunday, August 21.
+Our next Community Group Gathering will be Sunday, July 17 at 5:00pm.
+After that, the next gathering over the summer will be on Sunday, August 21.
 T

 his is open to anyone interested in pursuing biblical fellowship together.
 This group will continue to gather at least twice each month for planned gatherings, on the first Friday of the month and the third Sunday of the month.
 If you would like to know more about Community Groups, please speak to Pastor Andy (you can also read a brief overview here